mikhailshilkov/azure-serverless-workshop/03-telemetry/README.md

 ## Step 4 &mdash; Add a Function App

 Next, you'll create an Azure Function App.
-This time, the Function will be triggered by messages, not HTTP requests.
+This time, the Function will be triggered by events (messages), not HTTP requests.
 It glues together all the services we defined so far.

 Create a new file `functionApp.ts` and add these import lines: